MariusArhaug/WishList/docs/release3/README.md

 ## Architecture

 The application now follows a client server archiecture with the server consisting of a REST API created using **Spring Boot** in Java.
-As such the client [**fxui**](./../../wishList/fxui/README.md) is now designed to be indepenent of the underlyign logic that takes place in the [**core**](../../wishList/core/README.md) package.
+As such the client [**fxui**](./../../wishList/fxui/README.md) is now designed to be independent of the underlyign logic that takes place in the [**core**](../../wishList/core/README.md) package.

 <br />
 <br />

 ### Communication between client and server

 However to keep this project simple we did not create exclusive **Domain Transfer Objects** (DTOs) for serializing and deserializing the data/objects passed between the client and the server.
-Meaning that when a user object is passed from the client to the server or vice versa, we're essentially serializign and deserializing the same object only with updated values to reflect changes to the users persisting data.
+Meaning that when a user object is passed from the client to the server or vice versa, we're essentially serializing and deserializing the same object only with updated values to reflect changes to the users persisting data.

 <br />